 For puddings, the Sportsman serves Bramley apple soufflé with vanilla ice cream and salted caramel, pear and almond tart, and a hot chocolate mousse.

 When making a soufflé, Harris uses Bramley apples for a sharp flavour that differs from the softer taste of baked apple.
-He explained: “We don’t cook them for too long so when you bite into it, you get that real sharp zing.
-Then, the ice cream gives it a luxurious element because what’s better than salted caramel?”
+The fruits weren't cooked for too long so when bit into it there was a "real sharp zing".
+Then, the ice cream gives it a luxurious element because, "what’s better than salted caramel?” proclaimed the chef.